 Need for evaluation or treatment of a sexually transmitted infection

 Current or recent use of illicit injection drugs

 Employment in which workers may be exposed to blood or other potentially infectious body fluids (eg, health care, custodial, or public safety workers)

-Diabetes in people < 60 years (as soon as feasible after diagnosis) and sometimes in those ≥ 60 years (based on their risk of becoming infected, having severe consequences if infected, and having an adequate immune response to vaccination)
+Diabetes in people < 60 years (as soon as feasible after diagnosis) and sometimes in those ≥ 60 years (based on shared clinical decision-making between clinician and patient regarding the risk of becoming infected, having severe consequences if infected, and having an adequate immune response to vaccination)

 End-stage renal disease (eg, being treated with hemodialysis)